-Robert Klutts, Secretary
+Robert Klutts, President

 Robert Klutts has 45 years of health care experience in rural, urban and international health settings.
 He served over 22 years as a local health department administrator at Fulton county Health Department and East Side Health District, both in Illinois; 14 years as CEO of Touchette Regional and Kenneth Hall Regional Hospitals.

 During the final 22 years of his career, he served as CEO of Southern Illinois Healthcare Foundation, Inc. (SIHF), which is a large Bureau of Primary Health Care (BPHC) funded Health Center.
 Under his leadership tenure, the Foundation grew from 27 employees to over 1,400 including the ownership of two hospitals.

 Under Mr. Klutts’ strong leadership and vision for the future, Southern Illinois Healthcare Foundation grew to be the 12th largest employer in the Metro East with 1,350 employees including 200 participating providers that service more than 230,000 patients per year with 6,000 hospital admissions and an operating budget of nearly $100 million.